Logging truck: Configuration

-There are two main types of modern logging trucks — those used on rough ground and trails in the forest where they are felled and those used for transport on normal highways and roads.
-Because the roads in forests are rough and often temporary, the suspension and tires of an offroad truck are especially significant.
+There are two main types of modern logging trucks—those used on rough ground and trails in the forest where they are felled and those used for transport on normal highways and roads.
+Since the roads in forests are rough and often temporary, the suspension and tires of an offroad truck are especially significant.
 Solid, low pressure and high pressure tires have been used.
 As many as nine axles may be used to provide low ground pressure and good traction.